cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 The Mindustry Logic v8 instruction set and corresponding Mindcode functions are described in [Function reference for Mindustry Logic 8.0](FUNCTIONS-80.markdown).

-To run the code produced by Mindcode Logic 8, you need to use one the pre-release version, or one of the development versions of Mindustry (a "bleeding-edge" version).
+To run the code produced by Mindcode Logic 8, you need to use one of the pre-release versions, or one of the development versions of Mindustry (a "bleeding-edge" version).

 > [!CAUTION]
 > If you save a game or a campaign in a pre-release or development version of Mindustry, you will no longer be able to open this game/campaign in older versions of the game.
-Additionally, there exists a possibility that a future version of Mindustry, including an official Mindustry release, won't be compatible with a particular development version you're using, meaning there would be no official release which would be able to read your game state.
+Additionally, there exists a possibility that a future version of Mindustry, including an official Mindustry release, won't be compatible with a particular development version you're using.
+There thus might be no official release that would be able to read your game state.
 >
 > It is strongly recommended to back up the state of your current game (Settings/Game Data/Export data) before running any pre-release or development version of Mindustry.

 ## Running a pre-release version

-You can download and install the pre-release version in the same way as an official release, for example from [Itch](https://anuke.itch.io/mindustry).
+You can download and install the pre-release version in the same way as an official release, for example, from [Itch](https://anuke.itch.io/mindustry).

 ## Running development versions of Mindustry